Haplogroup G-FGC7535: Geographic distribution

 There are also isolated samples that do not belong to any cluster from the major countries of central, eastern and southern Europe, from Morocco, the northern Middle East, the Caucasus region and Iran.
 The sample from Iran (Tehran) represents only 1 of the 444 Iranian samples of all types in the YHRD database.
 Possibly of significance—unlike some other G subgroups—G2a1 samples from southern Asia do not seem to exist.
 In contrast, among the Romani of Hungary many of the available haplogroup G samples have STR marker features typical of G2a1a.

 Famous members

 Joseph Stalin, from genetic testing of his grandson (his son Vasily's son; Alexander Burdonsky) belongs to haplogroup G2a1a1.
 The STR marker value combinations for him are typical of those seen primarily in the Caucasus region.
-Richard III of England was confirmed just prior to his re-interment to be a member of haplogroup G2, despite the low frequency of this haplogroup in modern Great Britain.
+Richard III of England was confirmed just prior to his re-interment to be a member of haplogroup G2 > G-P287, despite the low frequency of this haplogroup in modern Great Britain.